Want to Quit Smoking? We can help!

 Ask for a referral to our Team Registered Dietitian to help work on your healthy lifestyle goals while you quit smoking!

-When trying to QUIT smoking, STRESS is one of the top reasons for relapse.
-What can you do to manage your stress and continued smoking cessation?
+When trying to quit smoking, stress is one of the top reasons for relapse.
+Managing stress can give you a better chance of becoming smoke free.

-- Communicate effectively.
-Learn how to communicate assertively and have your needs met in an appropriate way.
-Face what you fear rather than avoid it.
+Communicate.
+Learn how to communicate effectively with those around you and work to have your needs met in an appropriate way.
+Challenge yourself to address problems rather than avoid them.

-- Do something fun!
-Distraction is a good way to deal with worry over things you cannot control.
+Do something fun.
+Activities are a good way to distract your mind from worries about things you cannot control.
 Take up a new hobby, learn a new skill, have fun and be creative.
-Get active, join a club or sport!
+Get active and socialize.